 Studies have confirmed what we all knew for decades: Depressed, anxious mothers have depressed, anxious infants who then have less than optimal emotional health that hampers optimal development cognitively and emotionally.
 Infants learn about themselves from the facial interactions with their mother, a phenomenon called mirroring.
 It becomes hard to undo the impact of a mother’s depression on her infant, and it puts the infant at a severe disadvantage the longer it goes untreated.

 In our family, we think of mental health like any other part of our body.
 You have knee pain?
 See an orthopedic surgeon.
 You have stomach issues?
 See a gastroenterologist.
 Experiencing stress or anxiety?
-See a mental health professional.
+See a mental health professional from psychiatry & counseling clinic.
 For us, this is technical assistance, cut and dry.
 There is no shame or stigma – why should there be?
 We have all gone for “technical assistance” at some point and we are stronger for it, but not everyone has the access that we have.